Hidaya-M/Budjet-MUI/README.md

 # Budget Tracker

-A modern and easy-to-use budget tracker website built with React and React MUI.
+A budget tracker website built with React and React MUI and JSON Server.

 ## Getting Started